What We Fund

 Special Projects or Program Expansion Grants

-For new projects or initiatives, to seed funding for strategic growth, or for an expansion of an existing project or initiative.
-Additionally these grants help an organization test or demonstrate new approaches and techniques for solving important community problems.
+These grants support new projects or initiatives and provide seed funding for strategic growth or for the expansion of an existing project or initiative.
+Additionally, these grants help an organization test or demonstrate new approaches and techniques for solving important community problems.

 Examples